xfides/smoothScrollTo-concept/README.md

 // so we need optional chaining navigation?.addEventListener("click", (e) => {
   e.preventDefault();

-  // encapsulates many checks for finding the element
+  // - encapsulates many checks for finding the element
-  // to which we need to make a smooth scroll const scrollTargetElem = getScrollTargetElem(e.target);
+  // to which we need to make a smooth scroll
+  // - returns either an Element or null, and we handle what to do
+  // in both cases within the `smoothScrollTo` function const scrollTargetElem = getScrollTargetElem(e.target);

   // all the magic will be here on link click